This is an informative post about balancing hormones naturally and an easy guide to seed cycling throughout the month.

 Waking up in the morning in what seems like not your body is one of the most frustrating pieces for me.
 All of a sudden, I'm cranky, irritable, overly emotional and can't figure out how the me from yesterday and the me from today can be so damn different.
 Well, it can thanks to hormones.
 Here are some common symptoms:

 - Gut issues

 - Weight gain

 How to balance hormones naturally

-So after that lengthy deep dive into hormone disruption, let’s look at what we can do balance our hormones.
+So after that lengthy deep dive into hormone disruption, let's look at what we can do to balance our hormones.
 This is a lot easier than you think but it does require some lifestyle adjustment.

 Take it easy on the carbs and sugar

-I know, I know how can you live without pretzels and cereal and bread and pasta?
-Numerous studies consistently show the relationship between high carb/sugar foods and insulin resistance/weight gain.
+I know I know how can you live without pretzels and cereal and bread and pasta.
+Numerous studies consistently show the relationship between high-carb/sugar foods and insulin resistance/weight gain.